Climbing route: For types of ascents

-The straightforward and frequently used (and usually easiest and often the original) route up a mountain peak is often called the normal route (voie normale; Normalweg) in mountaineering.

-Debates
+Debates about routes

 Naming of routes

 Traditionally, in many countries, the person who made the first ascent of a route was allowed to name it (in France, the naming rights go to whoever first bolted the route); this concept of "naming ownership" by the first ascensionist led to inertia with regard to the changing of problematic names including route names that were vulgar or had racial, sexual, colonial, discriminatory or other, slurs, tropes or stereotyping.

 In 2020, the climbing community more directly confronted the issue of problematic names.
 In June 2020, climbing author Andrew Bisharat wrote in Rock & Ice that "routes belong to us all.
 That should include their names" in regard to changing problematic names.
 At the same time, Duane Raleigh, the editor of Rock & Ice, stepped down from his post recognizing some problematic names that he had given his own routes in the past.
 The debate intensified, reaching national media attention in countries around the world, and was described as climbing's "#MeToo" moment.

 In 2021, the American Alpine Club created the "Climb United" initiative to bring magazine editors, guidebook publishers and database managers, and other climbing community leaders together to create principles for naming routes that would "Build the best publishing practices to avoid harm caused by discriminatory or oppressive route names".
 Many climbing guidebook publishers and route databases introduced policies to redact inappropriate route names, including the largest online databases, theCrag.com, and MountainProject.com (who had redacted 6,000 names in the first year).